 I use the WaterPreserver product in these large tanks too.
 You can use bleach and water purification tablets, but I don’t want to drain and refill my containers all the time, so the Water Preserver product fits my needs very well.

 You should also consider water filtration systems as a backup measure in case you run out of water, the water from your tap becomes contaminated, or you find a new source of water that you haven’t tested before.
 Big Berkey and PortaWell are two products from reputable companies I can strongly recommend you consider.
 (See #2 below)

 2. Water Filter/Purifier

-We will have to be careful with the amount of fuel we use so we don’t go through too much fuel too quickly.
+We’ll have to be careful with the amount of fuel we use so we don’t go through too much fuel too quickly.
 I have enough different types of fuel to last me well over a year to cook meals.
-Now, if my neighbors need help with cooking because they didn’t plan for any emergency, my fuel will go much faster.
+Now, if my neighbors need help with cooking because they didn’t plan for any emergency, my fuel will be used much faster.

 This is why it’s critical we meet with neighbors to confirm everyone is preparing.
 Most are not, so be prepared for that, if you feel comfortable with sharing.
-Here’s a picture of my charcoal briquettes without starter fluid, oak hardwood charcoal, pinecones, and raw wood.
+Here’s a picture of my charcoal briquettes without starter fluid (blue bucket), oak hardwood charcoal (red bucket), pinecones (black bucket), and raw wood (green bucket).